 ECC Business Professionals of America Club Competes at State Leadership Conference

-Eight Ellsworth Community College’s Business Professionals of America Club members attended the State Leadership Conference in Des Moines on February 18.
+Nine Ellsworth Community College’s Business Professionals of America Club members attended the State Leadership Conference in Des Moines February 19-20.
 ECC competed against community college students from Indian Hills, Kirkwood, Hawkeye, Iowa Central, Iowa Lakes, Southeastern, Southwestern, NICC, and Muscatine at the Conference.
-All eight ECC students have qualified to advance to the National Business Professionals Conference to be held in Dallas, TX May 9-13.
+All nine ECC students have qualified to advance to the National Business Professionals Conference to be held in Orlando, Florida, in May.

-Wanda Dague of Iowa Falls: 1st place in ICD-10-CM Diagnostic Coding, 2nd place in Medical Office Procedures and 4th place in Fundamental Word Processing.
+Erica Corrigan of Iowa Falls: 1st place in Medical Office Procedures, 3rd place in Basic Office Systems and Procedures, and medallion in Advanced Word Processing.

 Faith Aruwan of Kaduna, Nigeria: 2nd place in Interview Skills, 3rd place in Ethics and Professionalism, and 5th place in Computer Network Technology.

 Kelbey Barbadillo of Salt Lake City, Utah: 1st place in Interview Skills, 2nd place in Business Law and Ethics, 2nd place in Human Resource Management.

 Kristen Frye of Iowa Falls: 3rd place in Fundamental Spreadsheet Applications, 3rd place in Medical Office Procedures.

 Madison Dennis of Cedar Rapids: 2nd place in Fundamental Word Processing; 2nd place in Medical Office Procedures.